 Making to order

 This would typically involve receiving an order from a client for a specific event.
-What’s fun about sewing to order, is that you will be able to make a range of different garments for a range of different people – from wedding dresses to Halloween costumes.
+What’s fun about sewing to order is that you will make a range of different garments for a range of different people – from wedding dresses to Halloween costumes.

 Once all of this is in place, you can start sewing and arrange for a few fittings to make necessary alterations.
 As with many other businesses, you may find yourself busier at certain times of the year than others.
 Keep this in mind when planning and budgeting.